Atamira_FEB24-headshots_JCZ_6804_hires

 Marama also brings a strong understanding of the wider dance industry and governance in the arts sector following 13 years on the board of the NZ Dance Festival Trust (Tempo Dance Festival) including serving as Chair from 2011 – 2016.
 She was a core member of the Auckland Arts Festival Programme Team from 2012-2018 as Education and Community Programme Manager.

-In her time at Atamira, Marama has executive produced and toured the company works Pango, Onēpu, Ngā Wai, Tomo, TOMO VR film, the legacy work Te Wheke which toured the USA in 2023 and, most recently, the double bill Ka Mua Ka Muri.
+In her time at Atamira Marama has produced and toured the company works Pango, Onēpu, Ngā Wai, Tomo, TOMO VR film, the legacy work Te Wheke which toured the USA in 2023 and Ka Mua Ka Muri.

-Marama is committed to serving and sustaining the artform of contemporary Māori dance in Aotearoa and the indigenous dance network globally.
+Marama is a member of the First Nations Tri Nations Cohort, committed to serving and sustaining the artform of contemporary Māori dance in Aotearoa and the indigenous dance network globally.

 Organisation/Company